 Try to create an enemy situation or entity, and talk “we” referring to yourself and the receiver, to be allies or partners in handling this “enemy” you created.

-What are your secret tips that you use to ensure people listen to you?
+What are the secret tips that you use to ensure people listen to you?